-CausesThere are two main types of influenza virus—type A and type B. This strain passes from human to human, so it may spread rapidly.
+CausesThere are 2 main types of influenza virus—type A and type B. This strain passes from human to human, so it may spread rapidly.
 The pandemic H1N1 flu spreads in the same way as the seasonal flu:

 - By breathing in droplets after an infected person coughs or sneezes